rundeck/docs/docs/administration/runner/index.md

 This feature is currently in Incubating status.
 Once released as Generally Available (GA) this will be a licensed feature of Rundeck.
 :::

-The Rundeck Enterprise Runner securely opens up network/communication between data centers and your Rundeck Enterprise Cluster.
+The Rundeck Enterprise Runner securely opens up network/communication between data centers and the Rundeck Enterprise Cluster.
 The Runner is a Remote Execution hub for Node Steps to run on specified endpoints, rather than from the Rundeck server itself.

 ## Architecture